lse-my459/lse-my459.github.io/index.md

 ---

 ![LSE](lse-logo.jpg)
-# Course Website for MY459 and MY360: Quantitative Text Analysis
+# Winter Term 2025

-**Please note that the following information has not been updated for Winter Term 2026.
+**Please note that the following information has not been fully updated for Winter Term 2026.
 An updated syllabus will be posted before the first lecture.**

-### Winter Term 2025

 ### Instructors

 * [Ryan Hübert](mailto:r.hubert@lse.ac.uk), Department of Methodology.
-_Course convenor for MY459._
+_Course convenor._
 * [Friedrich Geiecke](mailto:f.c.geiecke@lse.ac.uk), Department of
-Methodology. _Course convenor for MY360._
+Methodology.

 All office hours should be booked on [StudentHub](https://studenthub.lse.ac.uk/).

 ### Course Information

+_Please check the official LSE Timetable for the most up-to-date scheduling information!_

 * Lectures will take place Mondays 10:00-12:00 in CLM.3.02 during all Winter Term weeks except week 6 (LSE Reading Week).